micmejia/bible-dump/NKJV/Numbers/Num 32.md

 Nebo and Baal Meon (_their_ names being changed) and Shibmah; and they gave _other_ names to the cities which they built.

 ###### 39
-And the children of Machir the son of Manasseh went to Gilead and took it, and [^c]dispossessed the Amorites who _were_ in it.
+And the children of Machir the son of Manasseh went to Gilead and took it, and dispossessed the Amorites who _were_ in it.

 ###### 40
 So Moses gave Gilead to Machir the son of Manasseh, and he dwelt in it.

 ###### 41
-Also Jair the son of Manasseh went and took its small towns, and called them Havoth Jair.[^d]
+Also Jair the son of Manasseh went and took its small towns, and called them Havoth Jair.

 ###### 42
 Then Nobah went and took Kenath and its villages, and he called it Nobah, after his own name.